The Whale as a Dish

-This project was possible with the support of the Barrow Arctic Science Consortium and the collaboration of the Barrow Whaling Captains Association.
-In 2013, I spent seven months in the Arctic documenting and painting the subsistence whaling culture of the Inupiaq people of Barrow, Alaska.
+This project was made possible with the support of the Barrow Arctic Science Consortium, the collaboration of the Barrow Whaling Captains Association and, of course, the people of Utqiagvik.
+In 2013, I spent seven months in the Arctic documenting and painting the subsistence whaling culture of the Inupiaq people of Utqiagvik, Alaska.

 "The Whale as a Dish", Fall Hunt

 detail from panel 2 of "The Whale as a Dish", Fall Hunt